FloRobart/Maven_lite/Documentations/Utilisation.en.md

 This option is used with the `--help` or `-h` option.

-This option displays the list of options along with their description, the number of arguments they take, their default value if they have one, and a link to the documentation.
+This option displays the list of options along with their description, the number of arguments they take, and their default value if they have one, as well as a link to the documentation.

 ## Clear Compiled Files

 This option is used with the `--clear` or `-clr` option.

-This option deletes all files in the output folder for compiled files.
-This option frees up disk space and provides a clean JAR file.
+This option allows deleting all files in the output folder for compiled files.
+This option frees up disk space and ensures a clean jar file.

+## Example, Features, and Limitations

 <a href="https://florobart.github.io/mavenlite.github.io/Documentations/README.en.html"><button type="button">Retour</button></a>